Desk stretches between meetings: quick relief when busy

 8. Ankle circles and calf stretch for lower leg circulation

 Your ankles and feet spend hours immobile during calls.
-The calf muscles tighten from sustained positioning, and ankle stiffness creeps up.
-Ankle mobility stretches restore circulation quickly – and research on sitting disease and cognitive decline suggests that lower-body immobility affects more than just your legs.
+The calf muscles, the gastrocnemius and the deeper soleus, tighten from sustained positioning, and ankle stiffness creeps up.
+Ankle mobility stretches help restore circulation, and research on sitting disease and cognitive decline suggests that lower-body immobility affects more than just your legs.

-During a seated position, lift your right foot slightly off the floor.
+From a seated position, lift your right foot slightly off the floor.
 Slowly rotate your ankle in 10 large circles in one direction, then 10 circles in the other direction.
-Move your whole foot through the motion, not just your toes.
+Move your whole foot through the motion, not just your toes, and keep your breathing relaxed.

 After the circles, keep your right leg elevated and point your toes forward, hold 2 seconds, then flex your foot back (toes toward your shin) for 2 seconds.
 Repeat 10 times.

-Ankle circles are the most underrated desk stretch.
-Your calves form a critical link in your body’s kinetic chain – the sequence of connected joints and muscles that transfers force from your feet through your legs to your spine.
-Tight calves alter this chain, pulling your whole lower-body alignment forward [6].
-The circles and flexing take 30 seconds and restore ankle mobility that sitting removes.
+Ankle circles are one of the most underrated desk stretches.
+Your calf muscles form a link in your body’s kinetic chain, the connected sequence of joints and muscles that transfers force from your feet through your legs to your spine.
+Tight calves can alter this chain and pull your lower-body alignment forward [5].
+The circles and flexing take 30 seconds and help restore the ankle mobility that sitting removes.

 Duration: 30 seconds per leg | Best for: Mid-day or any time | Difficulty: Very easy